proudcommerce/psRedirect404/README.md

 =========

 Redirect on 404 eror pages with levenshtein algorithm.
-Free Module for OXID eShop.
+Free Module for OXID eShop 4.7/4.8.

 Features